GAIR-NLP/auto-j/README.md

 where the fields are:

 - *usermsg*: The input text for our model before wrapped with a certain prompt (or template), it contains the query, the response and the instructions.
-- *target_output*: The target output in for the given usermsg, which is the judgment to evaluate the response.
+- *target_output*: The target output for the given usermsg, which is the judgment to evaluate the response.
 - *pred_score*: GPT-4 rating of the response.
 - *scenario*: The scenario that the query of this sample belongs to.
-- *source_dataset*: The dataset the this sample comes from.
+- *source_dataset*: The dataset this sample comes from.

 </details>